-The popular University of Calgary radio station 90.9 CJSW has been kind to ether and bones in April and May, spinning tracks from the new album Snow and the Apple Tree on their programs Alternative To What, The Good Medicine Show, and At The Crossroads.
+The popular University of Calgary radio station 90.9 CJSW has been kind to ether and bones in April and May, spinning tracks from the new album Snow and the Apple Tree on their programs Alternative To What, The Good Medicine Show, At The Crossroads, Free Verse, and The Avant Garage.
 All of these shows are purveyors of Canadian and worldwide roots music, and they can all be heard at cjsw.com Please support them the way they support emerging roots artists like ether and bones!

 Album Review of Snow and the Apple Tree by Canadian Beats Media